 Several major U.S. and state highways converge in Greenville to provide easy access to the state’s interstate highway system.
 I-95, running parallel to the Atlantic Ocean coast from New Brunswick, Canada to Miami, Florida, is 38 miles west of Pitt County.

-I-587 overlays the U.S. 264 freeway east from Zebulon to Greenville and joins other freeways in Raleigh, Wilson, and Goldsboro.
+The future I-587 overlays the U.S. 264 freeway east from Zebulon to Greenville and joins other freeways in Raleigh, Wilson, and Goldsboro.

 The Pitt-Greenville Airport (PGV) offers daily commuter service to Charlotte along with two private operators providing complete maintenance service.
 Drive to Raleigh-Durham International Airport (RDU) within 90 minutes from Greenville for one of more than 400 daily flights of 57 nonstop destinations.